aaronplayz-sys/frontier-biz/README.md

 ```sh
 docker compose up -d
 ```
-It may take a few minutes since the image is being built locally as there is no published image on docker hub.
+It may take a few minutes on the first time since the image is being built locally as there is no published image on docker hub at this time in the future there may be one.

 Access the site at http://localhost:4000.